 - If the ovum is not fertilised the corpus luteum starts to degenerate and progesterone and oestrogen levels start to fall.
 The endometrial blood vessels constrict and the endometrial lining breaks down and is shed.

-- The typical changes of the menstrual cycle may allow natural family planning, if a woman wishes.
+- The typical changes of the menstrual cycle may help to guide natural family planning, if a woman wishes.
 Several methods are available, including calendar, temperature and cervical mucus observation, or palpating the cervix.

 - Quantity: usually perceived as too great a loss - menorrhagia.
-This is usually defined as a loss above 80 mls per menses and may cause iron-deficiency anaemia.
+This is defined as excessive menstrual blood loss which interferes with a woman's physical, social, emotional and/or material quality of life.
+Research studies tend to use a loss above 80 ml per menses to define menorrhagia, although women who complain of menorrhagia rarely lose this much blood.
+Menorrhagia may cause iron-deficiency anaemia.

-- Timing: may be too frequent (polymenorrhoea - more than one period per calendar month) or infrequent (oligomenorrhoea or amenorrhoea).
+- Timing: may be too frequent (polymenorrhoea - more than one period per calendar month) or infrequent (oligomenorrhoea) or absent (amenorrhoea).

 - Duration of bleeding: normal range is 3-7 days.

-- Systemic disease disorders of blood coagulation - eg, von Willebrand's disease or prothrombin deficiency, leukaemia, idiopathic thrombocytopenic purpura and hypersplenism.
+- Normal menstruation can be affected by any failure of the clotting system in the body.
+Systemic disease disorders of blood clotting may therefore be a cause - eg, von Willebrand's disease or prothrombin deficiency, leukaemia, immune thrombocytopenia (ITP) and hypersplenism.

 - Hypothyroidism - can sometimes be associated with menorrhagia or intermenstrual bleeding (IMB).